 You will be taken to the page that looks like the one below.

 This page is divided into two sections.
-The first section is the workflow settings itself and the second section is the grading criteria settings.
+The first section is the workflow settings itself and the second section is the rating settings.

 Table of Contents

-Always remember that every project has its own workflow settings so if you've created a custom workflow status in one project, it won't appear in a different one.
+Always remember that every project has its own workflow settings.
+If you've created a custom workflow status in Project A, it won't appear in Project B.

-By default, we have four workflow statuses: writing, editorial review, approved for publishing, and completed.
+Every project will have four default workflow statuses: draft, editorial review, approved for publishing and completed.

 Editing a Workflow Status

-You can edit a workflow status by clicking its corresponding pencil icon.
+You can edit a workflow status by clicking edit.

-This will change the UI to enable you to make changes to a workflow status, as seen below.
+This will change the UI to enable you to make changes to it.

 Creating a New Workflow Status

-To create a new workflow status, simply click the button that says New workflow status just below the "Completed" workflow status.
+To create a new workflow status, click the add new status button.

-Clicking this adds a new empty field for you to add and configure your custom workflow status.
+This adds an empty field for your new workflow status.

 You can set (from left to right) the name, description, responsible role, auto due date, and read-only options.

-Beside the status name, you'll see, by default, a grey circle.
-This is the color code of your workflow status.
-You can change this by clicking the circle and selecting a color through the color picker.
-Right now, you can only select from a set of predefined colors.
+Next to the status name, you'll see, by default, a grey circle.
+This is the workflow status' color code.
+You can change this by clicking the circle and selecting a color from the color picker.

-The grading criteria allow your reviewers to rate assignments after approving them.
-By default, we have three grading criteria enabled for the Editorial review workflow status.
+Ratings allow your reviewers to rate items after approving them.
+By default, there are three criteria, all of which are enabled for the Editorial review workflow status.

-You can drag and drop these items using the hamburger icon to rearrange them, which will change their order in the feedback dialog box:
+You may have noticed that you can drag and drop a criterion using the hamburger icon to rearrange them in the workflow settings page.
+Doing so will also change the order of their appearance in the feedback dialog window.

-The process of editing a grading criterion is very similar to editing a workflow status.
-Simply click the criterion's corresponding edit button and the UI will change to allow you to make changes.
+Editing a criterion is similar to editing a workflow status.
+Click the rating's corresponding edit button and the UI will change to allow you to make changes.

-From left to right: you can modify the criterion's name, description, and associated workflow status.
+From left to right: you can modify the rating's name, description, and associated workflow status.